MerosCrypto/Meros/docs/Protocol/Merit.md

 - The sketch is properly constructed from the same data used to construct the Merkle.
 - Only new and unique Elements are archived.
 - No SendDifficulty, DataDifficulty, or GasPrice skips a nonce for their Merit Holder.
 - Every Element is valid and doesn't cause a MeritRemoval when combined with another Element either already on the Blockchain or in the same Block.
+That said, the Verification Packets still can.
 - The aggregate signature is formed with the following algorithm:

 ```